No matter where in the world, when a farmer plants a seed, pests are sure to follow.

 Insects often much prefer the uniform, tasty, and nutrient-laden crops out in a farmer’s field to the mish-mash of plants, shrubs, and trees in wild areas.
 They munch, and suck, and nibble at roots, sapping the lifeblood from plants.

 Viral and microbial pathogens infect farm crops with a diversity of rusts, molds, and growths, competing for nutrients and reducing both yields and crop quality.
 Especially on farms in wet, humid, hot regions, pest problems come by the bushel.
-They thrive because of all the tasty, nutrient-rich plant matter there for the picking.
+They thrive because of all the nutrient-rich plant matter there for the picking.

 Big Problems in the Heartland